Greenstand/treetracker-web-map-api/server/README.md

 # treetracker-map-api

-API for web maps of tree plantings.
+API for web maps of tree plantings

 # Dockerized deployment